suardi26/Java-Basic/Basic Operation (Array)/README.md

   <samp>namely data array 1 and data array 2. when data 1 is greater than data 2 then the return value is 1, but when data 2 is </samp>

   <samp>greater than data 1 then the return value is -1 and when 2 is data array the same value will return a return value of 0.</samp>

+- <samp>The 'mismatch' function in the 'Arrays' class is to find different values in the two data arrays.
+The 'mismatch' function</samp>

+  <samp>has 2 parameters, namely data array 1 and data array 2. if the two data have different data indexes by more than 1 index,</samp>

+  <samp>the first different data will be taken for the index and will be included in the return value.</samp>